This post may include affiliate links. Thank you for your support.

 Is Mexican beef spicy?

 Traditional Mexican food is moderately spicy, depending upon the region.
-This beef barbacoa recipe uses a variety of seasoning to flavor the barbacoa meat and barbacoa chipotle sauce.
-You can easily adjust this Mexican beef to be as mellow and mild, or as fiery and hot as you like – which makes it perfect for feeding your whole family!
+This Mexican pulled beef barbacoa recipe uses a variety of seasoning to flavor the Mexican chuck roast meat and barbacoa chipotle sauce.
+You can easily adjust this Mexican beef to be as mellow and mild, or as fiery and hot as you like – which makes it perfect for feeding your whole family.

 To adjust the heat level: